jdsutton-apprentice/Edu/Lesson3.md

 * [Learn JQuery](https://www.khanacademy.org/computing/computer-programming/html-js-jquery)

 ## Practical exercise
 Create a simple webpage which includes a collapsable list using JavaScript and JQuery.
+Make sure to push your changes to GitHub as always.